 All vets might not agree that a raw dog food diet is the best choice, but most would agree that feeding high carbohydrate, low protein grain-based food increases the risk of obesity and type II diabetes in dogs.

 Wysong Dog Food, a high quality dog food producer, offers a range of raw dog food products including an Introductory Pack.
-Also, our readers get an exclusive discount of 18% with Wysong.
-(Just enter coupon code AUSSIE18 at the checkout.)

 Have Dog Training Questions?

 Check out these introductory dog training videos...

 Get Australian Shepherd Info, Website Updates, Special Offers, and Cartoons...

 You'll also receive a free copy of the ebook